lheintzmann1/github-licenses-stats/README.md

 - `count` - Number of licenses to display (default: 5, maximum: 10)
 - `theme` - Color theme of the badge (options: `dark`, `light`, `radical`, `merko`, `gruvbox`, `tokyonight`, `onedark`; default: `dark`)

+## Available Themes

+A variety of themes are available to customize the appearance of the generated SVGs.
+You can find the full list of themes along with previews in the [Themes.md](./Themes.md) file.

+To update the list of themes dynamically, run the `updateThemes.js` script located in the `scripts` folder.

 ## Supported Licenses

 The following licenses are supported with custom colors: